International Exchange

 • Recipient of Transcript

 The transcript will be sent either to MUA Monash Abroad, MUM Monash Abroad or to students directly.
-Ultimately, it is your responsibility to follow through that the transcript is delivered and the results is processed by the schools, prior to completing the course.
+Ultimately, it is your responsibility to follow through that the transcript is delivered to Monash Abroad and the results is processed by the schools, prior to completing the course.

-• Additional Note for Students Who Went for Final Semester/Final Year Exchange
+• Note for Students Who Went for Final Semester/Final Year Exchange

 Monash will not be responsible for any delay in your course completion or graduation as a result of your own decision to go for exchange in your final year.
 Please ensure that you follow through with your host institution to get the transcript delivered to Monash Abroad as soon as your transcript is released.
 Once your transcript is obtained and verified by Monash Abroad, your school can process it and course complete you.
 Upon course completion, you can obtain your final transcript which you can use to apply for jobs.
 Your testamur, however, can only be obtained during the next round of graduation which you are eligible for.

-• Therefore, students are reminded not to submit any transcripts directly to the schools.
-Schools will only process transcripts which are uploaded to your MAP account either by MUA Monash Abroad or MUM Monash Abroad.
+Therefore, students are reminded not to submit any transcripts directly to the schools.
+Schools will only process transcripts which are provided by MUA Monash Abroad or MUM Monash Abroad.

 What if I fail?

 If you fail a unit and receive a failing grade, you won’t earn the credit point for your exchange.
-Please still submit your transcript.
 You will have to enrol in additional units at MUM to replace the failed credit point.

 Where can I find more information?